Jobseeker's Benefit for the Self-Employed

 Last updated on

-Jobseeker's Benefit (Self-Employed) (JBSE) is a payment for people between 18 and 66 who become fully or partly unemployed and have paid enough PRSI (Pay-Related Social Insurance contributions).
+Jobseeker's Benefit for the Self-Employed (JBSE) is a payment for people between 18 and 66 who become fully or partly unemployed and have paid enough PRSI (Pay-Related Social Insurance) contributions.

-Jobseeker's Benefit (Self-Employed) is paid for 6 or 9 months depending on the number of social insurance contributions you have.
+Jobseeker's Benefit for the Self-Employed is paid for 6 or 9 months depending on the number of social insurance contributions you have.

-To qualify for Jobseeker's Benefit (Self-Employed), you must:
+To qualify for Jobseeker's Benefit for the Self-Employed, you must:

-You can work as an employee, in insurable employment, for up to 3 days a week and still get Jobseeker’s Benefit (Self-Employed) for the other days as long as you are available for full-time work.
+You can work as an employee, in insurable employment, for up to 3 days a week and still get Jobseeker’s Benefit for the Self-Employed for the other days if you are available for full-time work.

-To qualify for Jobseeker's Benefit (Self-Employed), you must satisfy two PRSI contribution conditions.
+To qualify for Jobseeker's Benefit for the Self-Employed, you must satisfy two PRSI contribution conditions.

 You must have 156 Class “S” contributions paid or 104 Class “A” or "H" contributions paid, since entering insurable employment.